What can I do to speed up my personal injury claim?

-There are a number of things you can do to speed up the time it takes to agree a settlement and receive your pay out:
+There are several things you can do to speed up the time it takes to settle a compensation claim:

 Following an accident or illness, many people delay instructing a solicitor.
-There are a number of reasons why people delay including concerns:
+There are a number of reasons why people delay including:

-- over how it might affect their employment
+- concerns that a claim might affect their employment

 - uncertainty if they feel partly to blame for the accident